microsoft/hands-on-lab-serverless/docs/workshop.md

 The function will accept POST requests with a file in the body, upload the file to a blob storage, and then return a `200` response to indicate that the request was processed successfully.

-Open the Azure Function App resource in the [Azure Portal][az-portal] and go to the `Configuration` panel.
-Then update the App Settings with the `STORAGE_ACCOUNT_CONTAINER` to `audios` and get a connection string from the storage account with your audios container and set the `STORAGE_ACCOUNT_CONNECTION_STRING`.

-Make sure to set `FILE_UPLOADING_FORMAT` to `binary` in the Web App settings as this function implementation expects the audio file contents to be passed directly in the POST request body, without using a form.

 #### Deployment and testing

 ##### Deploy your function with VS Code